The Brewery Trip -- Michigan, US, Summer 2021

 We were so bad at shopping lately.
-We went to the Marth's grocery store for ingredients for making burgers and nachos yesterday and we shopped confidently without a shopping list.
+We went to Martha's grocery store for ingredients for making burgers and nachos yesterday and we shopped confidently without a shopping list.
 On our way back home, Brian suddenly realized that we missed a super important thing: cilantro.
 Jason said, no worries, he'll come back with it the next day: he goes to the next door bakery for breakfast every morning.

-When Aimee wanted to prepare soaking beans, we finally found out that there is no bean in our kitchen box.
+When Aimee wanted to prepare soaking beans, we finally found out that there are no bean in our kitchen box.
 Moreover, we don't have diced tomato and jalapeno.
 The result is that Jason has a shopping list.

 Now, we have a huge can of diced tomato!

 We only have two Jalapeño peppers that we choose not to put any in guacamole and leave all for nachos.

 Jason is responsible for cutting things including tortilla chips, onions, cilantro, and peppers; Aimee takes care of baking chips; Brian makes guacamole: